Near-Optimal and Tractable Estimation under Shift-Invariance: Reproducing filters with near-optimal norms

 \end{proposition} Compared to the situation of Proposition~\ref{prop:hybrid-oracle}, the scaling factor~$\sR_p$ for the~$\ell_p$-norm degrades from~$s^{1/p}$ to~$s^{2/p}$ times a logarithmic factor.
 This deterioration is due to the fact that we cannot use the filter~$\phi$ from Proposition~\ref{prop:projector} anymore, since this filter is two-sided by construction.
 (Which, in turn, is because in the pigeonhole trick employed to prove Proposition~\ref{prop:projector}, one does not know {\em which} row of the projector~$\Pi_m$ has minimal norm.)
-Instead of Proposition~\ref{prop:projector}, we use \begin{proposition}[{\cite[Prop.~4.5]{harchaoui2019adaptive}}] For~$m \gasymp s^2 \log(es)$, any SIS~$X(w_1,...,w_s)$ with~$w_1, ..., w_s \in \D$ admits a reproducing filter~$\phi_+ \in \C_{2m}^+(\Z)$ such that \footnote{In~\cite{harchaoui2019adaptive}, this result is stated for SIS's of generalized harmonic oscillations, i.e.~$X(w_1, ..., w_s)$ with~$w_1, ..., w_s \in \T$, but generalization to the quasi-stable case ($w_1, ..., w_s \in \D$) is straightforward.
-The reason~\cite{harchaoui2019adaptive} gave a restricted result is that in the context of subsequent statistical applications, they require~$X(w_1, ..., w_s)$ to be reproduced both by the ``past-looking" one-sided filter~$\vphi(\Delta) \in \C_n^+(\Z)$ and its ``future-looking" counterpart~$\psi(\Delta) = \vphi(\Delta^{-1})$.}
+Instead, Proposition~\ref{prop:hybrid-oracle-causal} is immediately implied by the following, more delicate result (proved by complex-analytic methods). \odima{ \begin{proposition}[{\cite[Prop.~4.5]{harchaoui2019adaptive}}] For~$m \gasymp s^2 \log(es)$, any SIS~$X(w_1,...,w_s)$ with~$w_1, ..., w_s \in \D$ admits a reproducing filter~$\phi_+ \in \C_{2m}^+(\Z)$ such that